-Billy Smith makes 24 saves for the win and earns the Conn Smythe Trophy as Stanley Cup Playoff MVP after the Islanders hold Wayne Gretzky without a goal in series.
+Billy Smith makes 24 saves for the win and is voted winner of the Conn Smythe Trophy as playoff MVP after the Islanders hold Wayne Gretzky without a goal in the series.

 Video: Memories: Ciccarelli sets rookie playoff scoring mark

-1987: Wayne Gretzky becomes the first player to have 200 NHL career playoff points when he scores a goal and has an assist in Edmonton's 4-2 win against the Philadelphia Flyers at Northlands Coliseum in Game 1 of the Final.
+1987: Gretzky becomes the first player to have 200 career points in the playoffs when he scores a goal and has an assist in Edmonton's 4-2 win against the Philadelphia Flyers at Northlands Coliseum in Game 1 of the Final.
 Gretzky opens the scoring late in the first period and assists on a goal by Paul Coffey during Edmonton's three-goal third period.

-1991: Mario Lemieux sets a Pittsburgh Penguins playoff record by scoring a goal in his seventh consecutive game and extends his Penguins playoff record point-scoring streak to 15 games during a 4-1 win against the North Stars 4-1 at the Civic Center in Game 2 of the Final.
+1991: Mario Lemieux sets a Pittsburgh Penguins playoff record by scoring a goal in his seventh consecutive game and extends his team playoff-record point-scoring streak to 15 games during a 4-1 win against the North Stars at the Civic Center in Game 2 of the Final.
 Lemieux has an assist on a first-period goal by Kevin Stevens, then makes it 3-1 when he beats Jon Casey late in the second period.
 Tom Barrasso makes 39 saves to help Pittsburgh tie the best-of-7 series 1-1.

 2011: Tyler Seguin ties the NHL playoff rookie playoff record for points in a period when he scores twice and has two assists in the second period of the Boston Bruins' 6-5 win against the Tampa Bay Lightning in Game 2 of the Eastern Conference Final at TD Garden.
 Seguin, selected with the No. 2 pick in the 2010 NHL Draft, becomes the first teenager to get four points in one period of a playoff game and the second rookie to do so.

 2013: Sidney Crosby has a hat trick for the Penguins in a 4-3 victory against the Ottawa Senators in Game 2 of the Eastern Conference Semifinal at Consol Energy Center to reach 100 career playoff points.
 He does it in 75 games, the fifth-fastest in NHL history.
-Crosby gets his three goals in the first 21:15 to give Pittsburgh a 3-1 lead; Brenden Morrow's goal midway through the second period turns out to be the game-winner.
+Crosby gets his three goals in the first 21:15 to give Pittsburgh a 3-1 lead; a goal by Brenden Morrow midway through the second period turns out to be the game-winner.